elijahgreenstein/okura/README.md

 #### List Environments

-To see the names of all installed environments, use:
+Use the following command to list the name of all environments:

 ```
 okura list
 ```

+This lists all directories in `~/.okura/envs`.

 ### Uninstall